Surgical Case Library

 Colorectal

-Hirschprung s disease is well known.
-The basic pathogenesis is lack of parasympathetic ganglia in the large bo...
+<p style="text-align: justify;">Hirschprung s disease is well known. <strong>The basic pathogenesis is lack of...

 Hirschsprung's disease is predominantly diagnosed in infancy; adult presentation is rare and represents a unique diagnostic and therapeutic challenge.

-Acute intussusception - polyp with malignant transformation in Peutz Jeghers
+Acute intussusception due to polyp with Malignant Transformation in a patient with Peutz Jeghers Syndrome.

 Coexistence of adult intussusception caused by Peutz-Jeghers syndrome and malignant polyps is rarely reported in the literature.